RomainTHD-UniStuff/TDA602_Language_Based_Security/Lab4-AndroidSecurity/README.md

 from and will exfiltrate all its database to the external app through the result intent.

-The intent code is the following one:
+The malicious intent code is the following one:

 ```java
 // Activity intent